Second Battle of Bull Run: August 29: Jackson defends Stony Ridge

 Sigel for his part was satisfied with the progress of the battle so far, assuming he was merely supposed to perform a holding action until Pope arrived.
 By 1 p.m., his sector was reinforced by the division of Maj.
 Gen. Joseph Hooker (III Corps) and the brigade of Brig.
 Gen. Isaac Stevens (IX Corps).
 Pope also arrived on the battlefield, where Sigel graciously ceded command to him.
 He expected to see the culmination of his victory, but instead, he found that Sigel's attack had failed completely with Schurz and Milroy's troops shot up, disorganized, and incapable of further action.
 Reynolds and Schenck's divisions were fresh, but they were committed to guarding the army's left flank.
-However, Heintzelman's corps and the two divisions of Reno were also available, giving a total of eight fresh brigades, but Pope also assumed that McDowell would be on the field and that McClellan would come down from Washington DC with the II and VI Corps.
+However, Heintzelman's corps and the two divisions of Reno were also available, giving a total of eight fresh brigades, but Pope also assumed that McDowell would be on the field and that McClellan would come down from Washington, D.C., with the II and VI Corps.
 Instead, there was no sign of any of these troops anywhere.
 Pope momentarily considered withdrawing to Centreville, but became worried of the political fallout that would result if he was seen as insufficiently aggressive.
 Around this time, a messenger arrived and delivered Pope a note announcing that McDowell's corps was close up and would soon be on the field.
 Pope thus decided that he would drive at Jackson's center.
 By this time, Longstreet's initial units were in position to Jackson's right.
 Brig.
 Gen. John Bell Hood's division straddled the turnpike, loosely connected with Jackson's right flank.
 To Hood's right were the divisions of Brig.
 Gens.
 James L. Kemper and David R. "Neighbor" Jones.
 Brig.
 Gen. Cadmus M. Wilcox's division arrived last and was placed into reserve.

 Stuart's cavalry encountered Porter, Hatch, and McDowell moving up the Manassas-Gainesville Road and a brief but sharp firefight halted the Union column.
 Then a courier arrived with a message for Porter and McDowell, a controversial document from Pope that has become known as the "Joint Order".
 Historian John J. Hennessy described the order as a "masterpiece of contradiction and obfuscation that would become the focal point of decades of wrangling".
 It described the attacks on Jackson's left, which were already underway, but was unclear about what Porter and McDowell were supposed to do.
 Rather than moving "to" Gainesville and striking Jackson's supposedly unprotected right flank, it described a move "toward" Gainesville and "as soon as communication is established [with the other divisions] the whole command shall halt.
 It may be necessary to fall back behind Bull Run to Centreville tonight."
 Nowhere in the order did Pope explicitly direct Porter and McDowell to attack and he concluded the order with, "If any considerable advantages are to be gained from departing from this order it will not be strictly carried out," rendering the document virtually useless as a military order.